binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 1. Take the lead on the security front
 2. Mentor, infect their passion and pass on their knowledge to their co-workers

-Remember I mentioned in the People chapter in the ["Top Developer Motivators in Order"](#people-countermeasures-morale-productivity-and-engagement-killers-top-developer-motivators-in-order) section how developers love being champion of something.
+Remember I mentioned in the People chapter in the ["Top Developer Motivators in Order"](#people-countermeasures-morale-productivity-and-engagement-killers-top-developer-motivators-in-order) section how developers love being champion of something?
 The role of security champion or any champion for that matter needs to be applied to the developer as a vacuum.
 People do not respond well to being pushed into anything.
 The best developers will just pick up the role, but many will not be as proactive.
-For the less proactive developers, it pays to create the role and approach them as a Product Owner or manager and ask them if they would like to "take the responsibility" as security champion.
+For the less proactive developers, it pays to create the role and as a Product Owner or manager approach them and ask them if they would like to take the responsibility as security champion.
 Once a developer has taken up this responsibility, they will usually do a pretty good job of infecting the rest of their team with their passion and knowledge.

 ### Pair Programming